sharovatov/sharovatov.github.io/e/2024-01-teams-groups-orgdesign.md

 ### PR-based code reviews

 As I described in [my article on code reviews](https://qase.io/blog/code-review-alternatives/#social-dynamics), PR-based code reviews can trigger negative social dynamics or even conflict within a team.

-This is due to the inherent subjectivity of criticism and the difficulty in separating self from work.
-Imagine someone from outside a hunting team asking its members to recall each interaction and pinpoint mistakes and inefficiencies in each one.
+Every human being associates her work results with themselves, valuing things we spend effort on doing is innate to our nature.

+Whenever a developer receives feedback like “this has to be redone”, they will inevitably associate this feedback with themselves: the more effort a person spent on doing something, the more vulnerable they are to the critics.
+And while they hadn’t been taught properly how the problem should have been solved, they consider negative feedback even worse.

+Internet’s full of posts and articles on how to “solve” this “negativity problem”.
+Most of these posts talk about how to provide more “positive” feedback.
+Microsoft even [hired a fully dedicated specialist](https://www.michaelagreiler.com/accept-code-review-feedback/?ref=hackernoon.com) working on this issue.

+The activity design has a flaw: reviewer is invited to find defects or issues.
+Consider this scenario: a hunting team comes back from the hunt, and their manager asks them to find defects in each other actions.
+If a "hunting actions review" is considered successful when the reviewer finds at least some mistakes, the reviewer starts trying to find mistakes.
+And they will find mistakes, inevitably blaming and being blamed.

+Consider the scenario when the hunting team sees and corrects the mistakes straight away, right during the hunt.
+First, correcting the mistake _interactively_ (right when the mistake occurs) reduces the probability of the mistake occurring again.
+Second, the mistake correction can be (and will be!) achieved in a collaborative manner.

+Say, the distracting specialist failed to notice that the attacking specialist needs more distraction.
+What is more preferable:

+1. others, seeing the mistake, let the distraction specialist know that he has to be more vigilant, and he corrects the behaviour straight away
+2. everyone not doing anything until the team comes back from the hunt and the manager asks "now, follks, let's recall who did which mistakes and correct them"

 ### "Chapters" and "Guilds"